ggrg/docs/Standards/Creating_new_Features.md

 ### Merge into Mojaloop Repo ###

-Once the feature is completed create a PR from your Feature Branch into the `develop` branch on the Mojaloop repository (not your personal repo) for approval, and check validations (e.g. unit tests, code coverage, etc executed via CircieCI).
+Once the feature is completed create a PR from your Feature Branch into the `master` branch on the Mojaloop repository (not your personal repo) for approval, and check validations (e.g. unit tests, code coverage, etc executed via CircieCI).